You can download a free pdf of this post by clicking on the button below!

 Absorb the feedback

-Pay attention to feedback positive or negative, and be respectful.
-During your architecture career you will have many people be very open with your about their opinions of your work, you need to learn to deal with it, good or bad.
+Pay attention to feedback positive or negative, and be respectful – you could even ask a friend to take notes during your crit.
+During your architecture career you will have many people be very open with you about their opinions of your work, you need to learn to deal with it, good or bad.
 Everyone is entitled to an opinion.
+Take time, the following day, once you have had some sleep and aren’t feeling so stressed to really go through the comments you received, make notes and use the experience as a learning process and a step forward for your next design.

 Turn the tables and ask questions.
 Why not?
 If you have a question, or are unsure of something then ask.
 This gives you the opportunity to start a discussion on an aspect of the design you wish to talk about, or you can ask questions about some of the comments your crit panel are making.
 Either way, if you have a question – ask it!